Embedded-AMS/EmbeddedProto/README.md

 # Development

 If you consider helping with the development of Embedded Proto please consider reading [this](https://embeddedproto.com/documentation/intallation/#for-embedded-proto-developers).
 It details how you can build the unit tests included in this repo.

+# License

+Embedded Proto uses a dual licensing model.
+One for open source projects and one for comercial usage.

+## Open Source
+You can use Embedded Proto for free in open source projects or for testing.
+However, on demand support is not available, only if you have a commercial license.
+For open source projects you can download the source code from Github.
+The code is licensed under the GNU General Public License V3.0 and you can use is for all your non commercial projects.

+## Commercial License
+If you are developing a commercial product you need to buy a commercial license from Embedded Proto.
+There is a suitable license for each magnitude of business, from startup to enterprise.
+Depending on the license, it may give you access to:
+* An unlimited number of mcu’s
+* Professional support
+* MISRA code quality report

+You can request more information about a comercial license on our [website](https://embeddedproto.com/pricing).